Large-scale universality in quantum reaction-diffusion from Keldysh field theory: Keldysh path integral formulation of open systems

 Applying this linear transformation of the fields $\psi_{\pm}$ to the Keldysh action in Eq.~\eqref{supeq:keldysh_pm} gives the action reported in Eqs.~(5) and (6) of the main text.
 The rotation also clarifies the role of the remaining Green's functions

-with $\braket{\phi_2(x_1)\bar{\phi}_1(x_2)}=0$ being zero.
+with $\braket{\phi_2(x_1)\bar{\phi}_1(x_2)}=0$ being zero as a consequence of trace preservation.
 In fact, the retarded and the advanced Green's functions $G^R$ \eqref{eq:greens_rotated_1} and $G^A$ \eqref{eq:greens_rotated_2}, respectively, give information about the quasi-particle spectrum of the system, while the Keldsyh Green's function $G^K$ \eqref{eq:greens_rotated_3} gives information on the statistical occupation of the quasi-particle spectrum.
 The retarded and advanced Green functions are related by Hermitian adjoint $G^R(x_1,x_2)=[G^A(x_1,x_2)]^{\dagger}$ (complex conjugate and swap of the space-time variables $x_1$ and $x_2$), while $G^K$ is anti-hermitian $[G^K(x_1,x_2)]^{\dagger}=-G^{K}(x_1,x_2)$.
 The three Green functions \eqref{eq:greens_rotated} can be organised in the following 2x2 Keldysh-space matrix:

 It is eventually customary to parametrise the Keldysh Green's function in terms of the hermitian distribution function $F(x_1,x_2)=[F(x_1,x_2)]^{\dagger}$, which is defined from the relation

 In the previous equation, and in Sec.~\ref{sec:self_energy_calculations}, the symbol $\circ$ denotes the convolution product in the space-time variables.
 Whenever the symbol $\circ$ appears together with a propagator $\hat{G}$, as in Eq.~\eqref{eq:propmat}, contraction of the Keldysh 2x2 indices is also implied.
 The distribution function $F$ is the object of the kinetic Boltzmann equation, whose derivation we detail in the next section.